MisterCalm/Message-Broker/README.md

 # How to Run the Consumer-Producer Messaging App

 ## Overview
 This application is designed as a messaging system where consumers subscribe to specific producers and receive messages asynchronously.
-The system uses an ASP.NET Core Web API as the message broker and dynamically loads consumer plugins as DLLs.
+The system uses an ASP.NET Web API as the message broker and dynamically loads consumer plugins as DLLs.
 The consumers process messages based on a producer ID using attributes to define subscriptions and rate limits.

 ## Prerequisites
 - .NET SDK (6.0 or later)